 Sturtevant Depot Parking

-As you pull towards the long-term parking lot, there are two kiosks for you to pay for parking.
+As you pull towards the long-term parking lot, you will see two kiosks where you can pay for parking.
 They take cards and cash.

 How To Pay For Parking At The Sturtevant Depot

-- A receipt will pop out, and the gate will rise; you can pick whatever spot makes you happy.
+3. A receipt will pop out, and the gate will rise; you can pick whatever spot makes you happy or at least is available.

 I tend to put the recipe in the window, but I do not think that is mandatory.